Elton Mayo: Hawthorne studies

 Fritz J. Roethlisberger, Mayo's graduate assistant, and William J. Dickson, head of the Department of Employee Relations at Western Electric, conducted the bulk of the practical research, with Mayo rarely visiting the Hawthorne plant in Cicero, Illinois.
 Mayo's team carried out a number of "experiments" to look at ways of improving productivity.
 The research involved manipulating length of rest and lunch periods and piecework payment plans.
 Mayo concluded that productivity partly depended on the informal social patterns of interaction in the work group.

 Mayo, in communicating to business leaders, advanced the idea that managers who understand the nature of informal ties among workers can make decisions for management's benefit.
 Mayo concluded that people's work performance is dependent on both social relationships and job content.
 He suggested a tension between workers' "logic of sentiment" and managers' "logic of cost and efficiency" which could lead to conflict within organizations.

 Parsons, however, showed that the Hawthorne studies, which were not really experiments, were too confounded to enable researchers to draw firm conclusions.
+The Hawthorne effect was later named for the phenomenon where people change their behavior when they are aware that they are being observed.

 The qualitative aspects of the research suggested that norms of co-operation among workers were related to productivity.